dart-archive/www.dartlang.org/src/site/googleapis/index.markdown

 ## What do you need?

-To write a program that interactis with one of the Google Product, you need several tools and packages.
+To write a program that interacts with a Google product, you need several tools and packages.

 <dl>